 |The Siam Society reserves the right to change the programme as necessary.|

-The contribution of THB 3,400 (THB 3,900 for non-members), will cover transportation, lunch, gratuities and other costs incurred to make this trip possible.
+The contribution of THB 3,200 (THB 3,700 for non-members), will cover transportation, lunch, gratuities and other costs incurred to make this trip possible.
 In addition, basic travel insurance is included.
 There is a 4% surcharge for credit/debit card payment to cover bank charges.
 Please pay by cash or cheque payable to “The Siam Society”.
-Transfer can also be made to The Siam Society travel account at TMBThanachart Bank (ttb), saving account no. 053-2-18000-7 or by scanning the QR code below.
-Once payment has been made, please fax or e-mail the deposit or transfer docket to us.
+Alternatively, you can transfer the money to The Siam Society travel account at TMB Bank, Asoke Branch, saving account no. 053-2-18000-7.
+Please fax or e-mail the deposit or transfer docket to us.

 For further information and bookings please contact Khun Prasert at Tel.
 02-661-6470-3 ext.
 504 or Khun Supanut Tel.
 02-661-6470-3 ext.
 506, Fax 02-258-3491 or email: firstname.lastname@example.org.
 The Society office is open from 09:00 to 17:00, Tuesday to Saturday.